 Colorectal Cancer Survivorship

-Yet after treatment, many survivors of colorectal canccer face physical and psychological challenges.
+Yet after treatment, many survivors of colorectal cancer face physical and psychological challenges.
 Colorectal cancer survivors are at higher risk for developing secondary cancers, bone damage and other health conditions.
+Lifestyle changes can help minimize and/or improve some of these conditions.

 Decades of research have resulted in clear recommendations for reducing the risk of many cancers, including colorectal cancer.
 There is less research focusing on lifestyle’s impact on survivorship, yet it is a fast-growing area of study.